 - 1/2 tsp.
 Ground Cloves

-- 3/4 Cup Pure Pumpkin I use canned
+- 3/4 Cup Pure Pumpkin I use canned, NOT pumpkin pie filling!

 - 1 Drop Therapeutic Grade Orange Essential Oil, preferred OR zest from 1 large orange